- About Us

 In the 1980s, Music Together pioneered the development of the mixed-age approach in early childhood music.
 In each class we strive to create a musically rich, developmentally appropriate environment where the whole family can enjoy music and nurture skills at the level right for each child.
-Mixed-age classes also provide a rich learning environment because children of different ages thrive when they interact with each other: the babies are often fascinated by the older child, and the “big” children enjoy helping and sharing with the “little” ones.
-This approach is based on research from music education, early childhood development, and family relationships, as well as our 20 years experience in the field.
+Mixed-age classes also provide a rich learning environment because children of different ages thrive when they interact with each other: the babies are fascinated by the older children, and the “big kids” enjoy helping and sharing with the “little” ones.
+This approach is based on research from music education, early childhood development, and family relationships, as well as many years of experience in the field.

 Throughout the semester, Music Together classes may be in session when older children have a school holiday.
-Older siblings of registered students may occasionally visit provided the older sibling is HEALTHY and that the visit is prearranged with the school office.
+Older siblings of registered students may occasionally visit provided the older sibling is healthy and that the visit is prearranged with the Music Together teacher.
 Visitation spots are available on a first come, first serve basis.